 What my life is like now

-I’m writing this from my desk in front of the massive floor to ceiling window of my 9th floor Airbnb in Quito, Ecuador.
+I wrote this post from my desk in front of the massive floor-to-ceiling window of a 9th floor Airbnb in Quito, Ecuador.

-My life is 100X better than when I was working for a 9-5.
-I live a location independent life, traveling to different countries every 3-6 months.
+My life is 100X better than when I was working a traditional 9-5 job.
+I live a location-independent life, traveling to different countries when I like.
 I’m learning Spanish and making incredible friends and connections all over the world.